OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

     - Bitmap

 ## ApiConfig documentation
-`ApiConfig` instance of this class must me provided to send files to ourcart, all fields must me set:
+`ApiConfig` instance of this class must me provided to send files to Ourcart, all fields must me set:

 Example:
 ```java